RAF Polebrook: Hollywood at Polebrook

 Captain Clark Gable was awarded the Air Medal on 4 October for completing five combat missions, and later the Distinguished Flying Cross.
 His final three missions were flown in the dangerous position of group lead, a hazard emphasized when the B-17 flown by Col. Hatcher and Major Blaylock was shot down near Cognac, France, on 31 December 1943, killing Blaylock and resulting in Hatcher's capture.
 Gable left the 351st on 5 November 1943, returning to the US with over 50,000 feet of 16mm colour film.
 In 1944, the film Combat America, narrated by Gable, was shown in theatres.

+Many of the men he served with, such as former Tech.
+Sgt.
+Ralph Cowley, said Gable actually unofficially joined other missions and the above 5 were only a fraction of the total.

 Back to Royal Air Force control

 Post-war the station came under No. 273 Maintenance Unit RAF and the airfield was kept in usable state until October 1948 when it was closed.
 RAF Polebrook was kept in caretaker status until 1959.

 The Thor missile deployment was an emergency response by the US to what was perceived as a missile gap with the Soviet Union.
 Launch orders for Thor missiles were to be given jointly by UK-US officers from HQ Bomber Command, High Wycombe and USAF 7th Air Division, co-located at the same base.
 An RAF officer could order a missile to be launched, but a USAF officer had to authenticate arming the warhead.
 The W49 thermonuclear warhead fitted to a Thor missile had a destructive yield of 1.44 megatons, and weighed 1680 lbs.
 The missile itself had a CEP of approximately two miles.

 No. 130(SM) Squadron (North Luffenham Wing) was formed at what was retained for RAF use at Polebrook to operate three Thor missile emplacements which were constructed in the centre of the former airfield area.

 The Thor missiles were operational until August 1963, when the rockets were removed and the unit disbanded.